 Search the collections

-- These fragments of glazed earthenware are some of 700 fragments found in the same location that were excavated at one of the digs on the Commonwealth Block between 1988 and 2003.
-They are probably from a plate.
+- These two fragments were excavated at were excavated at one of the digs on the Commonwealth Block between 1988 and 2003.
+They were probably part of a cup or bowl.

 |Discipline:||Archaeology - Historical|